grabbou/ai-agent-framework/README.md

 ### Root State

-Root state is a special state that contains initial request based on the workflow and points to the `supervisor` agent.
-Supervisor is responsible for splitting the work into smaller, more manageable parts.
+Root state is a special state that contains an initial request based on the workflow and points to the `supervisor` agent, which is responsible for splitting the work into smaller, more manageable parts.

 You can learn more about the `supervisor` agent [here](#built-in-agents).